-New York bans transgender discrimination, conversion therapy
+New York enacts law to ban transgender discrimination

 “These laws will literally save lives, and their passage would not have been possible without the tireless work of advocates and allies across New York over the last decade,” said Chad Griffin, president of the Human Rights Campaign.

-Cuomo had also used his executive authority to prohibit insurers from covering any therapy involving conversion therapy.
-The new statute goes further by fully outlawing the practice, which has already been condemned by leading psychiatric and psychological associations.
+Cuomo had also used his executive authority to prohibit insurers from covering any therapy involving conversion therapy for minors.
+The new statute goes further by fully outlawing it for young people.
+The practice has already been condemned by leading psychiatric and psychological associations.

+New York is the 15th state to ban conversion therapy for minors.
+Twenty states and the District of Columbia have laws prohibiting discrimination based on gender identity.